 This small fountain at Luxembourg Gardens caught my eye with the late afternoon light and shadows.
 Today I join my fellow City Daily Photobloggers around the world who are posting their take on our first of the month theme.
 Click HERE to see their marvelous posts!

 This arch welcomes you to the Place des Vosges.
 Take a few minutes, or longer, to relax on a bench in the park, then stroll around the arcades and window shop or stop for a glass of wine at the cafés and restaurants.

-I am a former elementary school teacher, a full-time photographer, part-time painter, lover of all things French ( whose français is slowly improving), obsessive Paris traveler, enthusiastic art museum volunteer, grateful community volunteer, and grandmother to 5 delightful grandchildren.
+I am a former elementary school teacher, a full-time photographer, lover of all things French ( whose French is slowly improving), obsessive Paris traveler, enthusiastic church and community volunteer, and grandmother to 5 delightful grandchildren.